 An examination by an otolaryngologist—head and neck surgeon can confirm the presence of a cholesteatoma.
 Initial treatment may consist of a careful cleaning of the ear, antibiotics, and ear drops.
 Therapy aims to stop drainage in the ear by controlling the infection.
 The growth characteristics of a cholesteatoma must also be evaluated.
-A large or complicated cholesteatoma usually requires surgical treatment to protect the patient from serious complications.
+With a large or complicated Cholesteatoma Novi patients usually require surgical treatment to protect them from serious complications.
 Hearing and balance tests, x-rays of the mastoid (the skull bone next to the ear), and CAT scans (3-D x-rays) of the mastoid may be necessary.
 These tests are performed to determine the hearing level in the ear and the extent of destruction the cholesteatoma has caused.

-After surgery, follow-up office visits are necessary to evaluate results and to check for recurrence.
+After your Cholesteatoma Treatment Novi patients will have follow-up office visits to evaluate results and to check for recurrence.
 In cases where an open mastoidectomy cavity has been created, office visits every few months are needed to clean out the mastoid cavity and prevent new infections.
 Some patients will need lifelong periodic ear examinations.
 Cholesteatoma is a serious but treatable ear condition which can be diagnosed only by medical examination.
-Persistant earache, ear drainage, ear pressure, hearing loss, dizziness, or facial muscle weakness need to be evaluated by an otolaryngologist.
+Persistent earache, ear drainage, ear pressure, hearing loss, dizziness, or facial muscle weakness need to be evaluated by an otolaryngologist.

 You're entitled to a higher quality of life.
 At ENT Specialists, our warm and compassionate team will keep you comfortable and happy throughout your relief journey.
 Schedule your one-on-one consultation today to experience the difference ENT Specialists can make in your life!
 We offer ENT treatments in Novi, Brighton, and Bingham Farms.